Lessor ending a tenancy

 Lessor wants to end the tenancy

-Lessors can give notice and end a periodic or fixed-term agreement, or take the matter to court if:
+Lessors can give notice to end a periodic or fixed-term agreement, or take the matter to court if:

-- The tenant/s are behind in rent payments – the tenant/s have 14 days from receipt of written notice of breach of agreement to make the payments in full, otherwise the agreement can be terminated.
+- The tenant/s are behind in rent payments – the tenant/s have 7 or 14 days from receipt of written notice of breach of agreement, depending on which notice has been issued, to make the payments in full, otherwise the agreement can be terminated.

 - The tenant/s fail to keep their part of the tenancy agreement, other than rent arrears – the tenant/s must be advised, in writing, about the problem and have 14 days to deal with any issues.
 If the problem isn’t resolved the lessor can terminate the agreement.